 Complete the standard application procedures for both the DMD and the PhD programs.
 Note: DAT scores may be substituted for the GRE for applicants to both programs.
-To be considered for both programs, applicants must contact Katherine Long prior to the application.
+To be considered for both programs, applicants must contact Carolyn Feller prior to the application.
 Both applications must be completed no later than November 1st.

 Tuition & Fees

 Tuition waivers are available for qualified candidates.
 Standard rates of tuition apply to the DMD and the PhD components of the program.